jakobkaminski/ag_lernen/Home_Office.md

 ## Set up Remote Desktop

 This will give you access to a specific computer (as long as these are still set up in CCM or elsewhere) and therefore access to /S and the programs at once
 However, it is only possible that one person logs into one computer at a time.
 Select a computer that won't be used by a lot of other people and that you have Admin rights for.
+The computer needs to be switched on, and nobody needs to be logged in.

 ```
 VPN-Zusatzantrag_O Stufe 3